qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 <ExpansionPanel title="Permissioned and permissionless blockchains">

-The terms "private" and "permissioned" are often used synonymously; so to are "public" and "permissionless" - also referred to as *non-permissioned*.
+The terms "private" and "permissioned" are often used synonymously; so too are "public" and "permissionless", which are also referred to as *non-permissioned*.
 It is essential to understand the difference between these terms and what they entail.

 In **permissioned blockchains**, *an individual or group of participants hold the authority to validate blocks of transactions or to participate in the consensus mechanism*.
 Permissioned blockchains restrict an actor's involvement in the consensus state, as well as their ability to create smart contracts or transactions.